janishutz/blog/content/posts/2024/05/store/index.md

 As announced previously, I am working on a Software Store at [https://store.janishutz.com](https://store.janishutz.com).

-I expect the store to launch within the next two or so months, as there is still a lot to do, but a lot has been implemented already.
+I expect the store to launch within the next two or so months, to be precise June 30th 2024, but this date might move, as there is still a lot to do, but a lot has been implemented already.
 The title image of this post is a preview on how the store is going to look.
 I opted to create a very modern look.

 # Offering